 In mid-July 1945, the United States Navy’s Task Force 38 attacked various shipping ports, cities and military facilities in Hokkaido.
 On July 14th and 15th that year, aircraft operating from the task force’s aircraft carriers sank and damaged a large number of ships in ports along Hokkaido’s southern coastline as well as in northern Honshu.

-In 1947, when the revised Local Autonomy Law became effective, Hokkaido became equal with other prefectures.
-The Japanese central government established the Hokkaido Development Agency (北海道開発庁, Hokkaidō Kaihatsuchō) as an agency of the Prime Minister’s Office in 1949 to maintain its executive power in Hokkaido.
+In 1947, the revised Local Autonomy Law became effective, and Hokkaido became equal to other prefectures.
+Then the Japanese central government established the Hokkaido Development Agency (北海道開発庁, Hokkaidō Kaihatsuchō) as an agency of the Prime Minister’s Office in 1949 to maintain its executive power in Hokkaido.
 In 2001, the Ministry of Land, Infrastructure and Transport absorbed the Agency.
 The Hokkaido Bureau (北海道局, Hokkaidō-kyoku) and the Hokkaido Regional Development Bureau (北海道開発局, Hokkaidō Kaihatsukyoku) of the Ministry still have a strong influence on public construction projects in Hokkaido.

 Moreu: Moreu consists of two words, Mo and Reu.
 Mo means slowly and Reu means to turn.
 This motif symbolizes strength or power so people should find them in the middle of designs.

 It’s the whorl (a pattern of spirals or concentric circles) or a curve.
 It whirls and takes a life drifting in the world inside it.

 Ayusi: Ay means arrow, and Usi means to stab.
 These are the symbol of prickles such as the ones found fields or brambles.
 This motif is expected to be a talisman by connoting thorns inside.